Invisalign Teen: Invisible Braces for Teenagers

 |Lingual braces||£4,000 - £10,000||$4,000 - $13,000||Hidden behind teeth; very inconspicous||Hard to clean; often the most expensive option|

+We also have a separate article on braces for kids – take a look if you have younger children who need orthodontic treatment.
 With so many options available, you should be able to find a solution that suits you.
 Our aim is to provide all the information you need to make that important decision.